 His experience with education is not limited to the academic; he is also a 4th dan karate instructor who has been teaching since 1993.
 Damien holds a BE in Industrial Engineering and a Masters in Engineering Science and is a member of the International Game Developers Association.
 His interests include mobile development, artificial intelligence and basketball (which he is delighted to have once played against White Men Can’t Jump star, Woody Harrelson).
 He has been a competition judge since 2016.

 David is an entrepreneur and business leader with a track record of building profitable innovative businesses.
 He has established two successful marketing agencies – one of which he sold to WPP – in which he built strong, high-performance teams that handled complex multi-million euro, multi-year contracts with large and medium sized companies.
 He now focuses on helping companies create and sustain strategic innovation and digital marketing capabilities and lectures in Digital Marketing, Strategy and Business Computing in ITT, in Dublin.

-David holds an MBA from the UCD Smurfit Graduate School of Business, is a Lean Start-up Business Model Canvas facilitator, and has experience assessing excellence in Innovation in the public sector.
+David holds an MBA from the UCD Smurfit Graduate School of Business, is a Lean Start-up Business Model Canvas facilitator, and a Recognized Excellence Expert™ with experience assessing excellence in Innovation in the public sector.

 Dianne is an educational consultant and entrepreneur with almost two decades’ experience running her own educational consultancy, providing practical, knowledge-based solutions for education institutions, professional associations, non-profit organizations.
 Prior to establishing her own company, she worked in Japan, Australia and the US.